vbilopav/PgComment/README.md

 You need .NET Core 3.1. framework installed.

-Clone this repo and run build script: `build.bat` for Windows or `build.sh` for Linox and Mac.
+Clone this repo and run build script: `build.bat` for Windows or `build.sh` for Linux and Mac.

 Build script will create following dirs with stand-alone (framewrok independent) executables: